jcyesc/linux-kernel-development-101/labs/kernel-intro/ch12-race-conditions-and-sync-methods/README.md

 `Completion funtions` can be used instead of semaphores when contention is expected to be high.

-Before many of these sync constructions, there was the `Big Lock Kernel`.
+Before many of these sync constructions existed, there was the `Big Lock Kernel`.
 It was removed completely in the 2.6.39 kernel.

 ## Atomic operations